stevenckwong/learnpython/README.md

+# Learn Python

-Simple project for learning the basics of Python scripting
+A simple project for learning the basics of Python scripting.